SofaDefrost/SoftRobots/docs/sofapython3/tutorials/ProceduralFinger/procedural-finger.md

 finger behavior and determine the final contact force, you must:

-- Launch the scene, by typing the following command in the terminal (for windows users, this command works if runsofa.exe was previously included in the PATH environment variable) `runsofa tripod_gripper_CG.py`
+- Launch the scene, by typing the following command in the terminal (for windows users, this command works if runSofa.exe was previously included in the PATH environment variable) `runSofa procedural-finger.py`
 - Press the Animate button.
 The servomotor is controlled to reach the angular displacement in 5s.
 - Print the contact force in the terminal by pressing on the keys “Ctrl+P”.
 Make sure you activated the visualization window of SOFA by clinking on it when you want to interact with the simulation.